sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-210	Course Schedule II    		41.7%	Medium
+given a list of prerquisite, return the ordering of course taken
+bfs: remove source nodes layer by layer.
+->>
+<<-207	Course Schedule    		43.8%	Medium
+given a list of prerquisites, check if we you can finish all the courses.
+dfs: no cycle. detect if there is a cycle.
+->>

 <<-675	Cut Off Trees for Golf Event    		34.9%	Hard	->>

 <<-752	Open the Lock    		52.3%	Medium